 Classroom management strategies are universal practices that are powerful in increasing student achievement (Kratochwill, 2014; Hattie, 2012).
 These practices help to build a sense of community and foster relationships between teachers and students and among students.
 Effective classroom management strategies help to prevent student misbehavior and missed instructional time.

 • Positive, empathetic teacher-student relationships are powerful moderators of classroom management

 • Welcome students to class by name and encourage classmates to greet each other.

 • Call or send positive notes home to acknowledge positive behavior.

-• Learn about students’ interests, families and accomplishments outside of school.
+• Learn about students’ strengths and needs, interests, families and accomplishments outside of school.

-• Build positive relationships among students by providing opportunities for students to work in groups.
+• Build positive relationships among students by providing opportunities for group work.

-• Use and reinforce language that is gender neutral and free of bias.
+• Use and reinforce language that is respectful, gender neutral, and free of bias.

 • Select curricular materials that reflect the cultures and life experiences of the students.